Moore Stephens has found that “Pre-pack administrations are continuing to sidestep measures to stop the abuse of the current insolvency system.”

 Pre-pack administrations don’t have the best reputation and this apparent abuse of the system will do nothing to improve this.

 However, “Pre-packs and the resultant phoenix companies can offer a viable way forward for a business” if used correctly.

-Pre pack administration allows a company to sell its assets before appointing an administrator.
-This saves time and can ensure that the actual business of the company and it employees can continue.
+Pre-pack administration allows a company to sell its assets before appointing an administrator.
+This saves time and can ensure that the actual business of the company and its employees can continue.

 It is not uncommon for a company to legally start up under a new name with the same directors (or people linked to them).
 This leaves the creditors out of pocket and, if done without proper process and questionable valuations, is an abuse of the insolvency system.

 Pre pack administrations are a last resort.
 They should only be used when all other attempts to maximise creditors' interests are unsuccessful.